Eliminate or Modify Head-of-Household Filing Status

 |Change in Revenues|

-To qualify as a head of household, unmarried people must pay most of the costs of maintaining the household in which they have resided with a qualifying person for over half the year.
+To qualify as a head of household, unmarried people must pay most of the costs of maintaining the household in which they have resided with a qualifying person for more than half of the year.
 The rules for claiming a qualifying person vary.
 In addition to meeting certain residency and relationship criteria, a child claimed as a qualifying person must be under the age of 19, under 24 and a full-time student, or permanently and totally disabled.
-Other dependent relatives, who also must meet residency and relationship criteria, must receive more than half their support from the head of household and have gross income below a specified amount ($4,150 in 2018).
+Other dependent relatives, who also must meet residency and relationship criteria, must receive more than half of their support from the head of household and have gross income below a specified amount ($4,300 in 2020).